awartani321/run-buddy2/README.md

 ## Contribution
 Made with ❤️ by [your name]

-Some edits to read me
+Some edits to read me, some more edits to read me test